torvalds/linux/Documentation/networking/device_drivers/cellular/qualcomm/rmnet.rst

   Bit                31-47                    48-64
   Function      Checksum length           Checksum value

-Reserved bits must be zero when sent and ignored when received.
+Reserved bits must be zero when sent and iganalred when received.

 Valid bit indicates whether the partial checksum is calculated and is valid.
 Set to 1, if its is valid.
 Set to 0 otherwise.